MicrosoftDocs/azure-docs/articles/storsimple/storsimple-create-manage-support-package.md

 	![Create support package](./media/storsimple-create-manage-support-package/IC740923.png)

 	- In the **Support Passkey** text box, enter the passkey.
-This key should be sent to you by your Microsoft support engineer in an email.
+Your Microsoft support engineer should send this passkey to you in email.

-	- Check the box to provide consent to automatically upload the support package to the Microsoft Support site.
+	- Select the check box to provide consent to automatically upload the support package to the Microsoft Support site.

 	- Click the check icon ![Check icon](./media/storsimple-create-manage-support-package/IC740895.png).

 ## Manually create a support package

-In some cases, you'll need to manually create the support package through the Windows PowerShell for StorSimple.
+In some cases, you'll need to manually create the support package through Windows PowerShell for StorSimple.
 For example:

 - If you need to remove sensitive information from your log files prior to sharing with Microsoft Support.

 - If you are having difficulty uploading the package due to connectivity issues.

-You can share your manually-generated support package with Microsoft Support over email.
+You can share your manually generated support package with Microsoft Support over email.
 Perform the following steps to create a support package in Windows PowerShell for StorSimple.

 #### To create a support package in Windows PowerShell for StorSimple

-1. To start a Windows PowerShell session as an administrator on the remote computer used to connect to your StorSimple device, enter the following command:
+1. To start a Windows PowerShell session as an administrator on the remote computer that's used to connect to your StorSimple device, enter the following command:

 	`Start PowerShell`